topheman/twitter-stream-channels/README.md

 This module lets you open multiple channels with there own filters, on the same stream.
 And then, you can add events to each of them individually, to listen to there results, like if you had open multiple streams.

+twitter-stream-channels handles all the post-processing, the connexion layer (OAuth, etc ...) is handled by [twit](https://github.com/ttezel/twit).
+See the [FAQ](https://github.com/topheman/twitter-stream-channels#faq) about both topics.

 ##Installation

 Just run `npm install twitter-stream-channels`